gildorwang/RetryHelper/README.md

 RetryHelper
 =======

-This is a generic helper to help try some action until given condition is met.
+This is a generic helper to help try some action until the given condition is met.
 It now works seamlessly with C# `async`/`await` keywords for asynchronous operations, which is very common in a scenario that requires retry logic.

 Usage
 ----